Comparisons12 min read

 Pro ~$13.95/mo ~$28.99/mo Unlimited 100 GB SSD

-Best for: WordPress-focused users, US-based businesses, people who want phone support and an established brand.
+Best for: WordPress users who value the official endorsement, US-based businesses, people who really want phone support available.

 Feature-by-Feature Comparison: Hostinger vs Bluehost 2026